Azimjon95/code-comparison/readme.md

     }
 }
 ~~~
+### Logic Breakdown

+- **Odd Numbers:**
-Odd numbers: The logic for checking odd numbers is the same: N % 2 == 1.
-If N is odd, it prints "Weird".
+  The logic for checking odd numbers is the same: `N % 2 == 1`.
+If `N` is odd, it prints `"Weird"`.

+- **Even Numbers:**
-Even numbers: For even numbers, this snippet uses simpler conditions:
+  For even numbers, this snippet uses simpler conditions:
-If N is less than or equal to 5, it prints "Not Weird".
+  - If `N` is less than or equal to 5, it prints `"Not Weird"`.
-If N is between 6 and 20, it prints "Weird".
+  - If `N` is between 6 and 20, it prints `"Weird"`.
-If N is greater than 20, it prints "Not Weird".
+  - If `N` is greater than 20, it prints `"Not Weird"`.

 This approach is more compact but handles the ranges in a less explicit manner.

-Advantages:
+### Advantages:
-More concise and shorter code.
+- More concise and shorter code.
-Easier to write quickly, especially for simple cases.
+- Easier to write quickly, especially for simple cases.

-Disadvantages:
+### Disadvantages:
-Less explicit in terms of range boundaries, which can be less clear when dealing with edge cases or when maintaining larger codebases.
+- Less explicit in terms of range boundaries, which can be less clear when dealing with edge cases or when maintaining larger codebases.